BuildOnViction/docs/docs/whitepaper.md

 candidates).
 They can use masternode’s performance statistics in the governance *Voting DApp* as reference information to give votes.
-The set of masternodes is dynamically sorted by the amount of TOMO and counted up to ninety-nine, upon reception of votes.
+The set of masternodes is dynamically sorted by the amount of TOMO and counted up to one hundred fifty, upon reception of votes.

 ### Reward Mechanism {#reward-mechanism .unnumbered}